BENEFITS FOR BARBADOS

 RSB makes the most of the island's plentiful solar resources by harvesting and storing energy from the sun, thereby reducing Barbados' dependence on fossil fuels.

 RSB will reduce imports by 13 million liters of fuel per year representing 13.6 million BDS $/year (6.7 million US$/year).

 RSB will replace energy that is produced using polluting Heavy Fuel Oil and Jet Fuel with energy that is clean, firm and renewable, through a project that is bankable

 RSB will host a Barbadian Blackbelly sheep farm that produces both meat and skins while keeping the land fertile, active and well maintained.

-The locally harvested meat will help to reduce the country’s high importation bill and save vital foreign exchange.
+The locally harvested meat will help to reduce the country’s high importation bill saving foreign exchange of over 1 million BDS $/year.
 The skin byproduct can also be used for leather production, an export industry that is set to take off in the near future.

 RSB has reserved an area on their site for high-intensive agriculture which will allow climate-resilient greenhouse production of various types of vegetables.